 Audio-Technica Fully Automatic Wireless Turntable

 If you’re not much for the ‘authentic’ appearance, this could be a great choice.
-Here you have the convenience of the latest technological advancements in turntables.
-This turntable from Audio-Technica comes with an uninterrupted BlueTooth connectivity.
+Here, you have the convenience of the latest technological advancements in turntables.
+This turntable from Audio-Technica comes with uninterrupted Bluetooth connectivity.
 So you don’t need cords anymore, which is fantastic for your Sonos.

 - With its fully manual operation, it provides total control over your listening experience.
 An added bonus is its ability to convert vinyl records to digital audio files, allowing you to modernize your music collection.